-Graphite is an open source monitoring tool for storing and viewing time series data.
-It does not collect data by itself, but has a simple interface and integrates easily with third-party tools.
+Graphite is an open-source monitoring tool for storing and viewing time series data.
+It does not collect data, but has a simple interface and integrates easily with third-party tools.
 Grafana allows you to connect to a Graphite installation (or other data source) and build dashboards to view and analyze the data.

 This guide uses Docker Compose to run the official Grafana and Graphite containers and connect them to a user-defined network.
 This makes it easy to securely connect a Grafana dashboard to the Graphite database.